james-lagreca/AF_StructuralMaturity/.ipynb_checkpoints/README-checkpoint.md

-There are two main codes here to calculate fault zone width and fault trace corrugation for either distributed traces or principal fault traces.
+There are two main codes here to calculate fault zone width for either distributed traces, and/or principal fault traces.
 It includes the input shapefiles, and outputs.